Table of Contents

 So, let’s dive right in!

 But first, I just want to say it’s so exciting that you’re even considering this!
 Solo female travel has undoubtedly changed my life for the better.
-It seems scary and daunting at first, and not everyone in your life will always be on board.
+It seems scary and daunting the first time you travel alone, and not everyone in your life will always be on board.
 But it’s so worth it!

 In case you’re wondering, who am I and why you should trust me for solo female travel advice, here’s my story: